peter279k/magic-login/README.md

 ## About Magic Login System

-It's just a magic login system.
+It's just a magic login system for the COSCUP 2022.
 Enjoy it!

 ## Manual Deployment